roots/docs/trellis/fastcgi-caching.md

 The `skip_cache_cookie` is a regex that will disable the cache when a cookie match it.
 Useful for disabling the cache for certain users.

-Already cached content will continue be served if your back-end (PHP-FPM) go down.
+Already cached content will continue being served if your back-end (PHP-FPM) goes down.

 ## Example cache configurations